pymupdf/PyMuPDF/docs/page.rst

       * New in v1.21.0

       Delete the image at xref.
 This is slightly misleading: actually the image is being replaced with a small transparent :ref:`Pixmap` using above :meth:`Page.replace_image`.
-The visible effect however is equivalent.
+The visible effect however is equivalent to deleting the image.

       :arg int xref: the :data:`xref` of the image.